 The risk of wildfire is unlike any other, as today, 90 percent are caused by humans.
 That’s an alarming amount, considering all it would take is one inexperienced hiker failing to properly extinguish their campfire to scorch an entire mountain.

 Insurers fear this risk more than most, especially with 2,763,464 acres burned in the U.S. since the start of the year—the second most NOAA has on record.
 Property and Casualty (P&C) carriers are finding themselves particularly vulnerable to wildfire risk, as this season is already off to a heated start.
-Watch our webinar to learn how you can make the right decisions when it comes to this risk.

 Burning need for better wildfire data and analytics

 Wildfire risk in Santa Clara, CA, showing impacted TIV by construction and occupancy type.